MatteoGioia/neuron/zettelkasten/University/Blockchain and DLT/BDLT V - Consensus.md

     \
     No!
 In fact, either ==the block header== or the ==position of the nonce (hence the name hasharound)== is going to change depending on the block. \
-    A much better strategy for achieving faster solving times is to ==split computation among different nodes==.
+    A much better strategy for achieving faster solving times is to ==split computation among different nodes, having each machine working on different partitions of possible nonces==.
 Note however that only the winning node is going to get the reward...
     ![](../../static/BDT/cons1.png)

 </details>